 "My family and I are very excited about coming to K-State and joining the Wildcat family and the Manhattan community.
 K-State is an excellent university, and it is a blessing to be part of a growing and dynamic team."

 HEATHER MILLSSpace Management

-Heather Mills serves as the Assistant Director of Campus Planning and Project Management with a primary focus on space management and space planning.
-She is responsible for managing the space allocations for all university properties, space planning, and coordination of department relocations.
+Heather Mills serves as the Director of Space Management with a primary focus on space optimization and space planning.
+She is responsible for managing the space allocations for all university properties and coordination of department relocations.
 She also oversees the collection and maintenance of building, space, and graphic information system mapping data as well as reporting to various entities.

 Prior to serving in this role, Mills spent 9 years as a professional interior designer working on a variety of projects from healthcare, corporate, and education design.
 Those experiences helped her understand the importance of communication and coordination across disciplines in order to create projects that meet the needs of the users as well as those that maintain the spaces.
 Heather is a 2006 graduate from the Interior Design program at Kansas State University and has held her professional NCIDQ certification since 2008.
 She is currently a member of several professional associations including the Society for College and University Planning (SCUP) and APPA – Leadership in Educational Facilities.

 “I enjoy getting to be a part of the facilities team and interacting with the campus community on a daily basis.
 Every day provides another opportunity to learn about my alma mater and meet another member of the K-State Family.”

 CHRIS SALMONCampus Infrastructure